“In all things of nature, there is something of the marvelous”. – Aristotle

 Unfortunately time was not in our hands.
 I would have loved to have hiked more but it was getting dark fast.
 It was time to head back to the hotel.
 Before we left I took two final shots of the beautiful Badlands.
 It is a place I will never forget.

 It continues to amaze me what an incredible planet we have.
-I was overjoyed to hear the news that finally after two decades of work, a historical climate agreement has been made.
 The world is worth preserving and protecting for future generations.
-It is to special to not do everything we can to save our planet.
+It is too special to not do everything we can to save our planet.